-For option C, you will give a paper or talk as above, but rather than review some subject, you will present the results of a calculation.
+For Option C, you will give a paper or talk as above, but rather than review some subject, you will present the results of a calculation.
+Some examples: Computer solution of FRW equations, or proper distances and times in various cosomologies.
+Fuller calculation of some class topic that we skipped over quickly, e.g. the microwave background or structure formation.

-Some examples of topics: